wabbajack-tools/mod-lists/noise/readme.md

 ## What's in this modlist?
 -   [List of Mods thanks to Fantastigasmical Alice](https://drive.google.com/open?id=17ip66aRyaohUOtE_y4FXTVA20_uJaBKk)

-## There are empty mods with red X's!
--   Leave them alone.
-Do not touch.
-Do not touch anything in optional folders.
-These mods are merged.
-This applies to all modlists.

 ## Can you add/remove X mod?
 -   Only if I feel like it.
 But at this point, the answer will probably be no. This is meant to be added on to.
 Add it yourself.